-Many shoppers start their search for products on Google and then navigate to an ecommerce site.
+Many shoppers start their search for products on Google and then navigate to an eCommerce site.
 But this behavior is beginning to change.
-Shoppers are increasingly using ecommerce site search directly for products they intend to buy.
+Shoppers are increasingly using eCommerce sites to search directly for products they intend to buy.

 In fact, 55% of shoppers are found to start their product searches on Amazon,